 7.1.
-Auto ETL Example
+Auto ETL example

-In this section, we show how to populate sdw:Recipient level using CREATEETL (Algorithm 1).
+In this section, we show how to populate sdw: Recipient level using CREATEETL (Algorithm 1).
 As input, CREATEETL takes the target construct sdw:Recipient, the mapping file Listing 3 and the location of IRI graph "/map/provGraph.nt".
 Figure 8 presents a part (necessary to explain this process) of Listing 3 as an RDF graph.
 As soon as sdw:Recipient is found in the graph, the next task is to find the concept-mappings that are connected to sdw:Recipient through map:targetConcept (line 2).
-Here, $?c{maps}$ ={:Recipient_Recipien-tMD}.
-For :Recipient_RecipientMD, the algorithm creates an empty stack s_c and calls CRE-ATEAFLOW(:Recipient_RecipientMD, s_c , Listing 3) (Algorithm 2) at lines 6-7.
+Here, $?c{maps} = \{:Recipient_RecipientMD\}$.
+For:Recipient_RecipientMD, the algorithm creates an empty stack s_c and calls CREATEAFLOW (:Recipient_RecipientMD, s_c , Listing 3) (Algorithm 2) at lines 6-7.

-CREATEAFLOW retrieves the sequence of operations (line 1) needed to process the concept-mapping, here: ops=(LevelMemberGenerator; Loader) (see Figure 8).
+CREATEAFLOW retrieves the sequence of operations (line 1) needed to process the concept-mapping, here: ops = (Level Member Generator; Loader) (see Fig. 8).
 Then, CREATEAFLOW parameterizes ops by calling PARAMETERIZE (Algorithm 3) and then pushes the parameterized operations to s_c (line 2).
 PARAMETERIZE creates an empty stack s{op} (line 1) and for each operation in ops it calls the PARAME-TERIZE() method to parameterize the operation using the concept-mapping information from Listing 3, the source location of the concept-mapping, and the IRI graph, and then it pushes the parameterized operation in s{op} (lines 2-7).
-After the execution of the for loop in PARAMETERIZE (line 2-7), the value of the stack s{op} is (Loader("/map/temp.nt", "/map/sdw"); LevelMember-Generator(sub:Recipient,sdw:Recipient, "/map/subsidyTBox.ttl", "/map/subsidy.nt", "/map/subsidyMDTBox.ttl", sub:recipientID, "/map/provGraph.nt", propertyMappings14, "/map/temp.nt")), which is returned to line 2 of CREATEAFLOW.
-Note that the output path of LevelMemberGenerator(..)15 is used as the input source location of Loader(..).
-CREATEAFLOW pushes the parameterized operations to s_c (line 2), hence s_c = (LevelMemberGenerator(..); Loader(..)).
+After the execution of the for loop in PARAMETERIZE (line 2-7), the value of the stack s{op} is (Loader("/map/temp.nt", "/map/sdw"); LevelMember-Generator(sub:Recipient,sdw:Recipient, "/map/subsidyTBox.ttl", "/map/subsidy.nt", "/map/subsidyMDTBox.ttl", sub:recipientID, "/map/ provGraph.nt", propertyMappings, 13 "/map/temp. nt")), which is returned to line 2 of CREATEAFLOW.
+Note that the output path of LevelMemberGener-